Mapping of coherent structures in parameterized flows by learning optimal transportation with Gaussian models: Introduction

 There exists a broad class of problems for which linear methods are effective.
 To provide concrete examples, the presence of coherent structures in turbulent flows provides physical foundations for the use of linear methods in numerous applications in flow control and design \cite{berkooz1993proper}; evanescence of high-frequency modes for diffusion-dominated problems \cite{munjal1987acoustics} is at the foundation of component-mode synthesis \cite{craig1968coupling} and more recently of component-based MOR strategies \cite{huynh2013static}.
 Despite the successes of linear methods, there exists a broad class of problems of interest in engineering for which linear methods are highly inaccurate: this motivates the development of nonlinear methods.

 We present a general approach that relies on optimal transportation \cite{villani2003topics} to perform accurate nonlinear interpolations between solution snapshots.
-First, we rely on a scalar testing function (cf. section \ref{sec:gauss_model_coherent}) to derive a Gaussian model $g[U]$ of the solution field; then, we rely on well-known results for optimal transportation of Gaussian distributions to determine the optimal transport mapping $T_g$ from $g[U_0]$ and $g[U_1]$ and the optimal transport mapping $R_g$ from $g[U_1]$ and $g[U_0]$; finally, we define the nonlinear interpolation
+First, we rely on a scalar testing function (cf. section \ref{sec:gauss_model_coherent}) to derive a Gaussian model $g[U]$ of the solution field; then, we rely on well-known results for optimal transportation of Gaussian distributions to determine the optimal transport mapping $X_g$ from $g[U_0]$ and $g[U_1]$ and the optimal transport mapping $Y_g$ from $g[U_1]$ and $g[U_0]$; finally, we define the nonlinear interpolation

-where $W_g(s, x)= (1 - s) x + s R_g(x)$ and $T_g(s, x)= (1 - s) x + s T_g(x)$.
-We refer to $\widehat{U}$ as \emph{convex displacement interpolation} due to the analogy with displacement interpolation (cf. section \ref{sec:optimal_transportation}).
+where $W_g(s, x)= (1 - s) x + s Y_g(x)$ and $T_g(s, x)= (1 - s) x + s X_g(x)$.
+We refer to $\widehat{U}$ as \emph{convex displacement interpolation} (CDI) due to the analogy with displacement interpolation (cf. section \ref{sec:optimal_transportation}) {and the more elementary convex interpolation \eqref{eq:convex_interpolation}}.
 We present several numerical examples to motivate our proposal; furthermore, we show in section \ref{sec:motivating_examples} that well-known self-similar solutions can be recast in the frame of optimal transportation by appropriate rescaling.

 The use of optimal transportation theory to devise nonlinear interpolation has been considered in several works in the pMOR literature, \cite{bernard2018reduced,ehrlacher2020nonlinear,iollo2014advection}.
 Here, we apply optimal transportation to a model of the solution field: as a result, the parametric field of interest $U$ does not have to be neither scalar nor positive and does not have to fulfill conservation of mass over the parameter domain.